icanbwell/python-mcp-graphql-service-template/README.md

 5. Run cookiecutter:`cookiecutter -f https://github.com/icanbwell/helix-service-template.git -o ../`
 6. This will ask you for the parameters.
 Be sure to use your github repo name as the directory name
 7. After generation is complete, run `make devsetup` to set up your environment.
+8. In PyCharm, create a new docker compose interpreter and choose 'dev' as the service